collardeau/react-with-state-props/README.md

     // props ready to go!
     // { counter: 0, setCounter: [Function], incr: [Function] }
     return <Counter {...props} />;
-    // render your JSX with the newly-created by state props }}
+    // render your JSX with the newly-created state props }}
 />;